ldsec/slytHErin/training/README.md

 # What is this about
 This folder contains python scripts using numpy and pytorch which are used for training some neural networks used for our test cases.
-In particular you can find training scripts for Cryptonet neural network model, as well as a ```.json``` file with the already trained model parameters.
-For NN in [1] we provide the json file with the network parameters.
+In particular you can find training scripts for Cryptonet neural network model [1], as well as a ```.json``` file with the already trained model parameters.
+For NN in [2] we provide the json file with the network parameters.
 ***In any case, you can find all the already trained models as ```.json``` files in ```/models```***